-- Most families do not make college visits before spring break of junior year.
-However, you can get a good feel by visiting "typical" campuses—urban versus suburban versus rural; small private college versus large public university; Southeast versus Northwest, etc.—when making general travels prior to the formal college search.
+- You can get a good feel by visiting "typical" campuses—urban versus suburban versus rural; small private college versus large public university; Southeast versus Northwest, etc.—when making general travels prior to the formal college search.

 The ACT is a battery of tests in English, math, social sciences and natural sciences that assesses general educational development in these areas.
 The ACT is offered across the St. Louis area throughout the year.
 Students must register on their own.
 We encourage all students to take the writing test.

-NOTE: Students may use either the SAT I or the ACT in their college applications.
+NOTE: Students may use either the SAT or the ACT in their college applications.

 The SAT Subject Tests are in specific areas.
 They are all multiple choice.
 One to three tests may be taken on a given testing date (but SAT Subject Tests cannot be taken on the same day as the SAT Test).
 As a general rule, juniors are encouraged to take math and one or two other tests in subjects they have completed (e.g., American history, physics, etc.) in June.
 Some juniors will have already taken biology (after ninth grade) and chemistry (after tenth).
 Other tests may be taken in senior year (e.g., foreign languages).
-The most highly selective colleges will recommend (and some will require) two or SAT Subject Tests.
-SAT Subject Tests are offered at the same locations and times as the SAT Test.
+The most highly selective colleges may recommend (and some may require) SAT Subject Tests.
+They are offered at the same locations and times as the SAT Test.
 Students must register on their own.

 Advanced Placement Tests are subject tests (like the SAT Subject Tests) and are given at Burroughs in May to those who are enrolled in AP courses or who sign up for an elective exam.
 A strong score on these tests can earn a high school student college credit (but each college defines the nature of that credit).
 While officially AP scores are not considered in the college admission process, we find that admission officers take notice of a student who earned a 4 or a 5 (out of 5) on an AP test taken in the sophomore or junior year.

-NOTE: As an institution, we believe that the course work at Burroughs amply prepares students for standardized tests and that faculty provide substantial support for SAT Test, SAT Subject Tests, ACT and AP tests.
+NOTE: As an institution, we believe that the course work at Burroughs amply prepares students for standardized tests and that faculty provide substantial support for the SAT Test, SAT Subject Tests, ACT and AP tests.
 That said, many students/families opt to enroll in commercial prep classes.
 The decision is entirely a personal one.
 If your family believes such a prep course is advisable, we would only recommend that the course be taken the summer before junior year to maximize its potential assistance.
-Burroughs also subscribes to a free, on-line test prep program for the SAT and academy.act.org is a free, online test prep program for the ACT.
+Khanacademy.org is a free, on-line test prep program for the SAT and academy.act.org is a free, online test prep program for the ACT.

 Each college or university sets its own rules and requirements for applications.
-Some provide their own applications; others offer the option of the Common Application.
+Some provide their own applications; over 800 offer the option of the Common Application.
 A very few use the Coalition Application.

-Those applying to schools with rolling admissions (most state universities) generally hear within three to four weeks.
+Those applying to schools with rolling admissions (including the U. of Missouri - Columbia) generally hear within three to four weeks.
 Applications may be submitted as early as September.

 Those applying regular decision must submit applications by specific dates (January 1- February 1).
 Decisions are usually rendered by April.